abdel2000-dply/abdel2000-dply/README.md

 </p>

 ## Passion Projects

+- **[IoT Device Control and Data Management API](https://github.com/abdel2000-dply/iot-control-system) 🔥** A robust API designed to manage IoT devices, reflecting my passion for technology that adapts to user needs with fluidity.

 - **[BookUnluck](https://github.com/abdel2000-dply/BookUnluck)**: A dynamic web application that allows users to discover, search, review, and explore books.
 This project reflects my adaptability in creating flexible solutions for digital media.